 Chaney (Charles Bronson), rolls into some town in a boxcar.
 Signs of the Great Depression are seen everywhere.
 While eating a street stand, something that I have only seen in Mexico before food truck came into vogue.
 He sees a lot of cars and men at a warehouse and goes into to find an unsanctioned bare-knuckled fight taking place.
 Speed (James Coburn) bets on his fighter and quickly loses his stake as his fighter is easily put down.

 Speed goes to eat oysters in what I believe is The Pearl restaurant which is located in New Orleans.
 But they travel by train to New Orleans later so go figure where they were supposed to be at.
 Chaney asks Speed to set up a fight and offers to bet his own money as well.
 Speed gets the fight set and Chaney wins with a single punch.
-Speed sees a new mean ticket and the duo travel to New Orleans from wherever they were.
+Speed sees a new meal ticket and the duo travel to New Orleans from wherever they were.

 Chaney gets a room and cat which is an odd thing for a drifter.
 He later meets Lucy Simpson (Jill Ireland), a part-time hooker whose husband is in prison.
 They start seeing each other in the adult way.
 Speed goes to a Pentecostal church where Poe (Strother Martin) is worshiping.
-Speed and Poe meet Chaney in one of the above ground cemeteries and work out their deal.
+Speed and Poe meet Chaney in one of the above-ground cemeteries and work out their deal.
 Chaney accepts Poe as a cut-man although he is an addict and a medical school drop-out.

 Speed takes Chaney to see the city champion Jim Henry (Robert Tessier) fight.
 The standard bet to fight the champ is $1,000.
 Speed goes to the local mobster Doty (Bruce Glover) for the G at a rate of $50 a day.
 Speed goes to seafood merchant Chick Gandil (Michael McGuire) the manager of Jim Henry and shows a flaw by tricking Gandil into a 3 to 1 bet.
 Gandil raises the minimum bet to $3,000.